 Bred to Shed

 Golden Retrievers were bred to retrieve shot waterfowl game (such as ducks, geese and other large aquatic birds).
-Because of this job, they were also bred to have double coats that kept them warm and protected.
+Because of this job, they were also developed to have double coats that kept them warm and protected.

 The double coat serves a purpose for waterfowl retrieving.
-The undercoat acts as an insulator, keeping the Golden Retriever warm in the harsh temperatures of the sometimes freezing water.
+The undercoat acts as an insulator, keeping the Golden Retriever warm in the harsh temperatures of the sometimes freezing body of water.